-Cynical Strain Makes Donne as a Good Love Poet:
+Cynical Strain Makes Donne a Good Love Poet:

 As a love poet, John Donne demonstrates three strains in his love poems.
 First and foremost among them is the cynical strain.
 Nonetheless, his cynicism is always related to women’s unfaithfulness.
-For instance, in “Go and Catch A Falling Star”, he gives arguments after arguments to prove that loyalty is very rare in women.
-One cannot find a faithful girl; if, after doing hard efforts, he finds her then it would have been changed until the poet reaches her.
-John Donne may have experienced life from a wide angle but the truth is his experienced are only related to love-relationships.
+For instance, in “Go and Catch A Falling Star”, he gives argument after argument to prove that loyalty is very rare in women.
+One cannot find a faithful girl; if, after doing hard efforts, he finds her then it would have been changed until the person reaches her.
+John Donne may have experienced life from a wide angle but the truth is his experiences are only related to love relationships.
 When his relationship does not do more or his beloved betrays him, he becomes cynical.
-Thereby, cynicism is an important strain in love poetry of John Donne.
+Thereby, cynicism is an important strain in the love poetry of John Donne.

 Conjugal Love Strain:

 John Donne finds peace and harmony in love.
-He sees it as a passion instead of a nasty work.
-Numerous poems of John Donne depict this strain.
+He sees it as a passion instead of nasty work.
+Numerous poems by John Donne depict this strain.
 For instance, “Valediction: Of Weeping” and “Valediction: Forbidden Mourning” are about spiritual peace.
-As a love poet, John Donne has proved that love is part of life and without it, life is barren and useless.
+As a love poet, John Donne has proved that love is part of life and that without it, life is barren and useless.
 Whenever he remembers his beloved, he attains peace and serenity.
-He cannot forget her nor the moments, which he has spent with her.
-Thus, a bundle of poems contains the conjugal love strain.
+He cannot forget her or the moments that he has spent with her.
+Thus, bundles of poems contain the conjugal love strain.

 It is the last but the most important love strain.
-Love is love whether it is made before marriage or after.
+Love is love whether it is before marriage or after.
 There is always spirituality in it.
 Donne has improved this strain and written “Divine Poems”.
 To exemplify, In “The Sun Rising”, the poet considers love as the best thing on this planet.
 Similarly, in “Canonization”, he takes love as a holy passion.
-Hence, this strain is entirely opposite to cynical strain.
+Hence, this strain is entirely the opposite of the cynical strain.